The Easiest Way To Know Your Customers

 For me, sports has always served as a conduit to meeting and having lengthy interactions with people of all ages, races, and creeds.

 There's something about playing basketball with someone that can instantaneously connect an 18-year-old White kid from the suburbs and a 35-year-old African American guy from the inner city emotionally -- two people that probably never would have spent an extended period of time around one another if it wasn’t for a mutual love of the game.

 It's because of those interactions and many other general activities, that I have friends from so many different backgrounds.
-From a 65-year-old retired White entrepreneur, to an 18-year-old Asian student at Stanford University.
-And many races, sexes and cultures in-between.
+From a 65-year-old retired White entrepreneur, to an 18-year-old Asian student at Stanford University, and many races, sexes and cultures in-between.

 Sports is just one way to open your circle and meet new people.
 But there's a myriad of other common interest activities that can serve as a gateway to meeting new people.
 For starters, what activity do you love to do as a hobby outdoors?
 Whatever it is, there’s others that love to do that hobby just as much as you do if not more.

-The next time you see someone doing that activity in-person, why not start a conversation with them about it?
+So, the next time you see someone doing that activity in-person, why not start a conversation with them about it?
 Now, you’ve met someone that you instantly have at least one common interest with.

 There’s other ways of conversing with people outside of your social circle (I’ll get into those later) in which you can easily connect with people that you probably wouldn't ordinarily interact with for an extended amount of time.

 How does this help you get to know consumers?

 Our society is a melting pot.
 And as a marketer for your brand, you want consumers from every ethnicity and walk of life to support it.
 The easiest way to appeal to consumers from diverse backgrounds is to know their likes and dislikes; which means relating to them, understanding their culture—things that you can only do by actually getting to know them on a personal level.